Hyperbolic geometry of shapes of convex bodies: The space of shapes

 \subsection{Proof of Theorem~\ref{main2}}

-Proposition \ref{prop:shapeCBBproper} and sections \ref{sectionnonuniqueness} and \ref{sectionembeddinghyp} give part of Theorem \ref{main2}.
+Proposition \ref{prop:shapeCBBproper} and sections \ref{sectionnonuniqueness} and \ref{sectionembeddinghyp} give part of Theorem~\ref{main2}.
 It remains to prove the assertion about the boundary of $\shape^{n*}$.
-It obviously contains only one point: indeed, the boundary of $\oshape^{n*}$ is the set of segments up to translations and homotheties, so the boundary of $\shape^{n*}$ is the set of segments, up to translations, homotheties and isometries of $\R^n$, and there is only one equivalence class.
+It obviously contains only one point: indeed, the boundary of $\oshape^{n*}$ is the set of segments up to homotheties, so the boundary of $\shape^{n*}$ is the set of segments, up to translations, positive scaling and rotations of $\R^n$, and there is only one equivalence class.